-4. The traditional claims of the "Third Estate" to hold power to account are now laughable -this has been best exposed by writers such as John Keane - eg in "Media Decadence and Democracy" and other papers - and Patrick Chalmers in Fraudcast News
+4. The traditional claims of the "Third Estate" to hold power to account are now laughable

+-the media are now part of the entertainment industry; newspaper titles have shrunk in number; and investigative journalism long dead.
+All this has been best exposed by writers such as John Keane - eg in "Media Decadence and Democracy" (2010) and other papers - and Patrick Chalmers in Fraudcast News